 - Take off the skin and fat from meat, poultry, and fish.

 - Eat food that has been broiled, baked, roasted, or poached instead of fried.

 - Eat lots of fruits and vegetables everyday.

-- Eat lots of cereals, breads, rice, and pasta made from whole grains, such as whole wheat bread or spaghetti.
+- Eat cereals, breads, rice, and pasta made from whole grains, such as whole wheat bread or spaghetti.

-- Get 60 minutes of moderate to vigorous exercise everyday.
+- Get at least 30 minutes of moderate to vigorous exercise everyday.
 Talk to your doctor about the safest and best ways for you to exercise.

 - Lose weight if you are overweight.

-- Take your high blood cholesterol medication as prescribed by your doctor.
+- Take your cholesterol medication as prescribed by your doctor.